PAN-0921/ascending-hw/data-engineer/DE-PROJECT.md

    Set outputMode to "append".
 ```

-Create test.json with one record of https://stream.meetup.com/2/rsvps
+Create test.json with one record of https://stream.meetup.com/2/rsvps and get schema from it
 ```
 val test=spark.read
 .format("json")